Before starting the process, please review the protocol document to fully understand the requirements of this program.

 The federal program will reimburse regardless of the convalescent plasma blood bank source.

-- Hospital blood bank informs recipient’s patient care team that convalescent plasma is available and ready to transfuse for the patient identified on the prior request (step 6), per local hospital’s standard processes and procedures.
+- Hospital blood bank informs recipient’s patient care team that convalescent plasma is available and ready to transfuse for the patient identified in step 5, per local hospital’s standard processes and procedures.

 - The physician/PI or designee places a transfusion order for the convalescent plasma per hospital’s blood product transfusion ordering process.